VladimirMarkelov/clui/README.md

-# clui
+# CLUI
 Command Line User Interface (Console UI inspired by TurboVision) with built-in theme support.
+Please see screenshots of working examples at the end of the README.

 ## Current version
 The current version is 0.5 and it has a lot of breaking changes comparing to previous one.
-The library was refactored and added support for new termbox features like mouse move event.
-Some constants and function changes their names.
 Please see details in [changelog](./changelog).

-## Introduction
-The list of available controls:
+## The list of available controls
 * View (Main control container - with maximize, window order and other window features)
 * Label (Horizontal and Vertical with basic color control tags)
 * Button (Simple push button control)